stholtrop/Reinforcement-Learning/README.md

 # Q-learning
-Q-learning attempt applied on variant of Go
+Q-learning attempt applied on the codecup 2018 game